Free home visits

 It will also allow you to save money for a friend or family member, as, if they are travelling with you, they can also get a third off their rail fare.
 To prove you qualify for a Disabled Persons’ Railcard, you’ll need to show evidence that you are registered as deaf or use a hearing aid, this can include:

 Protecting your hearing aids on holiday, especially in new environments with sand or higher levels of humidity, is essential to keep them safe and ensure they continue to function.
-Prepare for all weathers and situations whether it is wind and rain on the deck of a cruise ship or trekking in humid rainforests.
+Prepare for all weather and situations whether it is wind and rain on the deck of a cruise ship or trekking in humid rainforests.

 Here are some tips to safeguard your hearing aids while travelling abroad and in the UK: